Wenbo-G/pd-sway-analysis/README.md

 The feature selection was done through maximum relevance (highest ANOVA F-value or highest mutal information), minimum redundancy (least Pearson's correlation), wrapper (linear-SVM with L1 penalty), dimensionality reduction (PCA).

+The results can be seen in the "Experiment" notebook, which holds all results from the paper, such as images, important effect sizes, and Bayesian analysis results.
+For the complete results, check out the "Results" folder.

+## Features:
 The code extracts 102 unique features, 94 of which are repeated for eyes open and eyes closed postural sway signals, for a total of 196 features.
 The other 8 unique features utilised both eyes open and eyes closed signals, so are not repeated.
 The full list of features can be found in feature_names.csv.
 Alternatively, they can be found in [Table 2 of the Appendix](https://onlinelibrary.wiley.com/action/downloadSupplement?doi=10.1002%2Fbrb3.1929&file=brb31929-sup-0002-AppendixS2.pdf) of our previous paper: "[Which features of postural sway are effective in distinguishing Parkinson's disease from controls?
 A systematic review](https://onlinelibrary.wiley.com/doi/10.1002/brb3.1929)", which aimed to do the same thing, but by systematically searching the literature, rather than through experimental methods.

-The results can be seen in the "Experiment" notebook, which holds all results from the paper, such as images, important effect sizes, and Bayesian analysis results.
-For the complete results, check out the "Results" folder.